TV Meteorologist

 Proemed44@yahoo.com

-Asked by Proemed almost 7 years ago
+Asked by Proemed about 7 years ago

 Great question, Jim.
 An Atlantic hurricane can come to Texas, and in a rare case New Mexico.
 The storms are guided by the upper atmospheric pattern of ridges and troughs.
 Imagine hills and valleys.
 The atmosphere is always in motion and a storm will take the easiest path, harder to climb a hill, easier to go through the valley.
 The general pattern during hurricane season has a hill over the Atlantic and storms will travel around the edge of the hill toward the valley in the eastern US, but remember the hills and valleys can change.
 Also, this year hurricanes from the Pacific have brought rain to NM and TX.

-Asked by Hal about 7 years ago
+Asked by Mrs. Mills almost 7 years ago